 Dynamic Columns

-SaveToDB products allow showing, hiding, and naming data columns depending on query parameters.
+SaveToDB products enable you to show, hide, and rename data columns based on query parameters.

-For example, a data table (s14.data) has columns:
+For example, consider a data table (s14.data) with the following columns:

 idclient_idid1id2id3string1string2int1int2float1float2

-The mapping table (s14.view_aliases) has the following settings:
+The mapping table (s14.view_aliases) is configured as follows:

 client_idtable_namecolumn_namealiasis_active